Sleeping Bag or Quilt | Average Hiker

 Discount Sleeping Bags and Quilts

-Companies like Kelty, Sierra Designs, Moutainsmith, and some of the REI Co-Op bags fall into my Discount category.
-They offer sleeping bags, and in some instances quilts, that are good for camping.
+Companies like Kelty, Sierra Designs, and Moutainsmith, fall into my Discount category.
+They offer solid sleeping bags, and in some instances quilts, that are good for camping.
 These sleeping bags are often heavy and better suited for base and car camping.
 For those just starting out, or backpacking short distances, these sleeping bags might be a good choice.

 How Do I Choose a Sleeping Bag or Quilt